FasterSpeeding/Yuyo/docs/usage/modals.md

 rows per-execution.

 Custom IDs have some special handling which allows you to track some metadata for specific modal executions.
-Custom IDs are split into two parts as `"{match}:{metadata}"` where the "match" part is what Yuyo will use to find the executor for a modal call and the "metadata" ([ModalContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part represents any developer added metadata for the modal.
+They are split into two parts as `"{match}:{metadata}"`, where the "match" part is what Yuyo will use to find the executor for a modal call and the "metadata" ([ModalContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part represents any developer added metadata for that instance of the modal.

 If should be noted that Custom IDs can never be longer than 100 characters in total length.